NBISweden/data-submission-documentation/ENA/BGE-Messor-bucephalus/README.md

     ../../../../ERGA-submission/get_submission_xmls/get_ENA_xml_files.py -f iyMesBuce-HiFi.tsv -p ERGA-BGE -o iyMesBuce-HiFi
     ```

-* Study is private, so submission.xml with hold date is used.
+* Study will be public directly, so submission.xml without hold date is used.

 * Submit both projects and experiment in one go, i.e:
     ```